 - Mentors will challenge their mentees to confront and overcome personal, academic, and professional challenges.

-- Mentors will strive to help mentees establish a stronger sense of self-esteem and confidence as they continue their pursuit for enhanced knowledge and higher education.
+- Mentors will strive to help mentees establish a stronger sense of self-esteem and confidence as they continue their pursuit of enhanced knowledge and higher education.